General procedures

 - Start the engine

-- With the help of a partner, turn the steering wheel from one extreme position to another 3 times with an interval of about 5 seconds.
+- With the help of a partner, turn the steering wheel from one extreme position to the other 3 times at intervals of approximately 5 seconds.

-- Continue flushing the hydraulic booster until 4 liters of working fluid enter the hydraulic booster reservoir.
-This takes approximately 30 seconds.
+- Continue flushing the power steering until 4 liters of working fluid enters the power steering reservoir.
+This takes about 30 seconds.

 10.